-Pursuant to General Business Associations Law, the Shareholders' Meeting assesses performance and controls Board management.
-The Company's bylaws provide for a Statutory Audit Committee made up of three statutory auditors and three alternate statutory auditors, who will exercise their duties for a year and may be reelected, and, according to General Business Associations Law, are in charge of controlling the legality of the Company's management.
+Pursuant to General Business Associations Law, the Shareholders' Meeting supervises and assesses Board management.
+The Company's bylaws provide for a Statutory Audit Committee made up of three statutory auditors and three alternate statutory auditors who pursuant to General Business Law are in charge of controlling the legitimacy of the Company's management.

-The Letter to the Shareholders discloses the general goals set and results of operations for the Company's shareholders approval.
+In addition, the Letter to the Shareholders discloses the general goals set and results of operations for the Company's shareholders approval.